cschwan/sage-on-gentoo/README.rst

 **Manual Install**

-As per the current [Portage specifications](https://dev.gentoo.org/~zmedico/portage/doc/man/portage.5.html), ebuild repositories (a.k.a. overlays) can be managed via file collections under `/etc/portage/repos.conf/`, via the new [plug-in sync system](https://wiki.gentoo.org/wiki/Project:Portage/Sync).
+As per the current Portage specifications (https://dev.gentoo.org/~zmedico/portage/doc/man/portage.5.html), ebuild repositories (a.k.a. overlays) can be managed via file collections under `/etc/portage/repos.conf/`, via the new plug-in sync system (https://wiki.gentoo.org/wiki/Project:Portage/Sync).

 To enable the overlay without the need for additional software, you first need to have `git` installed::